 A total of 24 young rural entrepreneurs need funding.
 Each entrepreneur needs a INR 1L amount.
 If my campaign gets past its goal continue funding it so that we can together fund more such entrepreneurs.

-Many of our villages are slowly dying out with the exodus of youth to urban areas – only women, older people and the infirm tend to stay back.
-There is a crying need to move from a urban centric growth model to one which is centered around sustainable local growth and development across the 700,000 villages of India.
-A first step is to transform village youth into job and opportunity creators rather than job seekers.
-Unless we tap into the talent amongst the youth in rural areas and develop them as grass-root leaders, sustainable change will not happen.
-If migration from rural to urban areas is to be slowed (and maybe even reversed!) , it is imperative that we create entrepreneurs locally within rural communities.
+I am committed to rural transformation and realize that unless we tap the talent amongst the youth in rural areas and develop them as grassroots leaders, sustainable change will not happen.
+If migration from rural to urban areas is to be stopped and then finally reversed, there is a need to create entrepreneurs locally within rural communities.
 Nothing democratizes wealth better than micro-entrepreneurship.
 This is the belief with which we have started our journey to develop 10,000 rural entrepreneurs in next five years.

-We have a strong program to develop rural entrepreneurs and we are investing around INR 100,000 on each individual to transform her/him into an entrepreneur.
-This, in my opinion, is a very fruitful and smart investment.
+Investing INR 100,000 in an individual to transform her/him into an entrepreneur is, in my opinion, a very fruitful and smart investment.
 Each rural entrepreneur so developed becomes a role model to many others.
-Over a period of time, through their micro-enterprises, they will become job-creators in their communities and hopefully will help develop many more entrepreneurs locally.
+Over a period of time, through their micro-enterprises, they will become job-creators in their communities and possibly, help develop many more entrepreneurs locally.

-Our villages are the bedrock of our nation and stronger rural communities will make us a nation to contend with over the next few decades.
+Our villages are the bedrock of our nation and a stronger rural community is what will make us a nation to contend with, over the next few decades.
 I strongly believe that we can nurture young rural boys and girls to be engines of hope and transformation in their communities.

 Please support my campaign.